 Check out this Monster Hunter World: Iceborne guide & walkthrough on how to use the weapon - Great Sword!
-Learn recommended combos, skills, play tips, and more!
+Learn recommended combos, skills, play tips, & more!

 How To Use Great Sword

 Great Sword - Overview & Strengths

 Heavy Weapon With Largest Damage Per Hit

 In Monster Hunter World, the Great Sword is an extremely strong heavy weapon that has the highest attack damage per hit in the game.
 It can easily bring down monsters with the amount of damage it can dish out.